lgiacomini92/Calculadora/.github/ISSUE_TEMPLATE/enhancement_template.md

 ---
 name: Enhancement request
-about: Create a report to help us improve
+about: Create an enhancement to help us improve
 title: ''
 labels: 'enhancement'
 assignees: ''